Furniture: Antiquity

-Ancient furniture has been excavated from the 8th-century BCE Phrygian tumulus, the Midas Mound, in Gordion, Turkey.
-Pieces found here include tables and inlaid serving stands.
-There are also surviving works from the 9th–8th-century BCE Assyrian palace of Nimrud.
-The earliest surviving carpet, the Pazyryk Carpet was discovered in a frozen tomb in Siberia and has been dated between the 6th and 3rd century BCE.
+Ancient furniture has been excavated from the 8th-century BCE Phrygian tumulus, known as the Midas Mound, in Gordion, Turkey.
+Pieces discovered there include tables and inlaid serving stands.Surviving furniture from the 9th–8th-century BCE Assyrian palace of Nimrud has also been found.
+The earliest surviving carpet, the "Pazyryk Carpet" was discovered in a frozen tomb in Siberia and has been dated to between the 6th and 3rd centuries BCE.